groundflyer/groundflyer.github.io/src/content/articles/ripple-shader.rst

 *Drops* should stay steady exactly at the hit positions:
 **Shape** parameter on POP Replicate should be set to **Point** and there are must be no forces affecting *drops*.

+Tip:
-Keep **Life Expectancy** as low as possible: it reduces point cloud weight and improves render performance.
+Keep **Life Expectancy** as low as possible (1-2 seconds): it reduces point cloud size and improves render performance.

-The ``justborn`` group we can use to emit spray particles.
+The ``justborn`` group we can use to emit spray particles, we don't need it for ripple generation.

 The shader
 ==========

-I define the shape of wave using Gauss distribution:
+I define the shape of wave using Gaussian distribution:

 .. math::